Curl-Flow: Boundary-Respecting Pointwise Incompressible Velocity Interpolation for Grid-Based Fluids: Curl-Flow Interpolation in 3D

-that is about three times the size and cost of a standard pressure projection (e.g., \cite{Ando2015}).
-Fortunately, unlike the setting considered by Ando et al., our discrete velocities are \emph{already} incompressible, enabling us to to solve \eqref{eq:VPCondition} much more efficiently.
+i.e., a \emph{vector} Poisson problem for $\boldsymbol{\psi}$, around three times larger than the pressure projection (e.g., \cite{Ando2015}).
+Fortunately, unlike Ando et al., our input discrete velocities are \emph{already} incompressible, enabling us to to solve \eqref{eq:VPCondition} more efficiently.
+Observe that